Sue's Volunteering Story

 In April 2011 Hearing Dogs was lucky enough to welcome Sue with open arms into our volunteering family.
 Sue had endured a tough few years prior to joining Hearing Dogs, suffering from serious health issues and numerous surgeries and was forced to take early retirement on health grounds.

 “As my retirement came early I was not prepared for it and found being at home full-time frustrating, boring and if I’m honest, very lonely”.
 Sue tried to find activities to fill her time – education classes, volunteering in charity shops and serving in coffee shops, but found these added to her stress and didn’t improve her situation.
-Though, as fate would have it, she bumped into a puppy socialiser whilst shopping and started chatting about the opportunities to get involved with Hearing Dogs.
-After seeing an article about Puppy Socialising following this chance meeting, Sue decided to apply for puppy socialising and on being accepted a few weeks after, has not looked back.
+Though, as fate would have it, she bumped into a volunteer puppy trainer whilst shopping and started chatting about the opportunities to get involved with Hearing Dogs.
+After seeing an article about volunteer puppy training following this chance meeting, Sue decided to apply for volunteer puppy training and on being accepted a few weeks after, has not looked back.

 Psst!
 Don’t miss all the latest Hearing Dogs news…